Hurricane Norbert (1984)

-Hurricane Norbert marked the first time a core of a hurricane was fully mapped in three-dimensions.
+Hurricane Norbert was a powerful and erratic tropical cyclone that marked the first time a core of a hurricane was fully mapped in three-dimensions.
 First forming on September 14, 1984 west of the Mexican coast, Norbert gradually intensified, reaching hurricane intensity two days after formation.
 On September 22, Norbert peaked in strength as a Category 4 hurricane on the Saffir-Simpson Hurricane Scale.
 While intensifying, Norbert meandered.
 It moved east, then north, then west, then south, then back towards the east, and finally towards the northeast.
 After fluctuating in intensity for two more days, Norbert rapidly weakened.
 It turned towards the northwest and made landfall in southern Baja California Norte as a tropical storm.
 The combination of Norbert and several other storms left thousands homeless throughout Mexico.
 The remnants of Hurricane Norbert produced moderate rain over Arizona.

 Meteorological history

 A tropical depression first developed on September 14 over the Pacific Ocean west of the Mexican coast.
 Six hours later, the depression intensified into Tropical Storm Norbert.
 Gradually strengthening, Norbert meandered in the weak steering currents for several days.
 The rate of intensification accelerated early on September 16, and shortly thereafter Norbert became a hurricane.

 On September 17, Norbert turned from the east to the north, and upon attaining Category 2 status on the Saffir–Simpson Hurricane Scale at 18:00 UTC the next day, Norbert began to turn back to the west.
 Several hours later, Norbert was upgraded to a major hurricane (Category 3 or higher).
 While maintaining its intensity for two and a half days, Norbert then turned to the south and after slight strengthening, back to the east.
 At 0000 UTC, September 21, Norbert reached its peak intensity of 130 mph.
 Meanwhile, a deep layer ridge over the Rocky Mountains was replaced by an upper-level trough, which extended south of Cabo San Lucas.
 This change in the steering patterns caused Hurricane Norbert to eventually turn to the northwest.

 Norbert fluctuated in intensity; six hours after its peak Norbert weakened back into a Category 3 hurricane, only to regain Category 4 strength on three separate occasions during the next 48 hours.
 On September 23, a Hurricane Hunter aircraft was flown into Norbert and measured a 9.9 mi eye and a closed eyewall.
 On September 24, while located 300 mi south-southwest of Cabo San Lucas, Norbert re-intensified into a Category 4 hurricane for the fourth time.
 Another aircraft reconnaissance flew into the hurricane and observed that the heaviest precipitation was located on the eastern semicircle and that the storm's windfield was asymmetrical.
 Repeated penetrations were made into the eyewall, and scientists mapped a hurricane three-dimensional wind field for the first time.